Types of accommodation

 CACR is an open specialised reception centre for unaccompanied asylum-seeking children located in Lisbon that has operated since 2012 in the framework of MoUs with the Municipality of Lisbon and the Ministry of Labour, Solidarity and Social Security.
 It has an official capacity of 12 places.[3]

-Similarly to other reception centres managed by CPR, there were instances in the last few years where CPR informed the authorities of the lack of capacity to provide adequate reception conditions to unaccompanied children.
-In such cases, unaccompanied children were referred to other reception facilities within the child-care system.
 In 2024 CPR signed a new MoU with the Ministry of Labour, Solidarity and Social Security which restructured the way in which cases are referred to CACR.
 CACR is now a specialised residential unit for emergency situations within the scope of national ISS responses.
-During 2024, the centre was unable to accept new referrals, except for 3.
-In total, 28 children were accommodated in 2024.
+In total, 21 children were accommodated in 2025, representing 14 new admissions.

-Apart from spontaneous applicants, during 2024, CPR accommodated 54 refugees resettled under the National Resettlement Programme (nationals of Iraq, Iran, Syria, Eritrea and Sudan and from Türkiye, Egypt and Jordan), 34 Afghan asylum applicants under the humanitarian evacuation programme, 4 asylum applicants under the humanitarian boat rescues in the Mediterranean, and 10 beneficiaries of temporary protection from Ukraine.
+Apart from spontaneous applicants, during 2025, CPR accommodated 12 refugees resettled under the National Resettlement Programme (nationals of Iraq, Iran, Syria, Eritrea and Sudan), 12 Afghan asylum applicants under the humanitarian admission programme, and 2 asylum applicants under the humanitarian boat rescues in the Mediterranean.

 Emergency reception